 FAQ

-Q: With the program closing on October 1, 2023, what is meant by “applicants at risk of foreclosure taking priority in the process”?
+Q: What is meant by “applicants at risk of foreclosure taking priority in the process”?

 A: Applicants have ten (10) days to complete their VMRP application once it is started.
-Virginia homeowners who have started, but not completed and submitted their application before October 1, 2023, must complete their application within 10 days from the day it was started.
 Per program policy, incomplete applications will be withdrawn after 10 days and will not be considered for funding.
+We recommend you complete your application today as funding is extremely limited.

 Q: What type of mortgage and housing assistance is available through the VMRP?